raid-guild/handbook/docs/discord-bots.md

 > Collab.Land allows anyone to utilize tokenized community management systems to create incentive alignment, automate processes, and reward participation.

 This bot connects to your wallet and checks to see if you can join certain channels.
-There are channels in the server that are require tokens to see.
+There are channels in the server that are token-gated.
 [Collab.Land](http://collab.Land) confirms your access.
 To engage run:

 ```jsx
 !join;